Bullying online or at school

 Legal services

-You can also find a private lawyer near you through the Law Institute of Victoria’s Legal Referral .
-All law firms included in the Legal Referral Service provide a free 30-minute interview.
+All law firms included in the service provide a free 30 minute interview.
 You can use this interview to understand more about the legal issue and discuss the available options and how much they will cost.
-Note that the free interview is not 30 minutes of free legal advice.

 Help at court

-Court Network support people at court.
+- Court Network volunteers support people at court.
 They are not lawyers and cannot give legal advice, but they can tell you about how court works.
 You can ring them before you go to court.

-Resources about underage drinking
+Explore our resources about underage drinking

-Our free publications:
+Our free publications include:

 - Your day in court